Cecilia999/computer_science_fundamental_knowledge/networking/tcp_udp.md

 1. 缩短 SYN Timeout 时间
 2. 记录 IP，若连续受到某个 IP 的重复 SYN 报文，从这个 IP 地址来的包会被一概丢弃。

-This TCP connection management protocol sets the stage for a classic Denial of Service (DoS) attack known as the SYN flood attack.
-In this attack, the attacker(s) send a large number of TCP SYN segments, without completing the third handshake step.
-With this deluge of SYN segments, the server’s connection resources become exhausted as they are allocated (but never used!) for half-open connections; legitimate clients are then denied service.
+SYN flood attack is a type of DoS(denial of service) attack, which works sending a lots SYN segment to open TCP connection but without complete the 3-way handshake process.
+Leave a lots half-open connections exhausted sever resources as they are allocated (but never used!); Other clients are then denied service.

 Solution: SYN cookies

 When the server receives a SYN segment, it does not know if the segment is coming from a legitimate user or is part of a SYN flood attack.
-So, instead of creating a half-open TCP connection for this SYN, the server creates an initial TCP sequence number that is a complicated function (hash function) of source and destination IP addresses and port numbers of the SYN segment, as well as a secret number only known to the server.
+So, **instead of creating a half-open TCP connection for this SYN, the server creates an initial TCP sequence number that is a complicated function (hash function)** of source and destination IP addresses and port numbers of the SYN segment, as well as a secret number only known to the server.
 This carefully crafted initial sequence number is the so-called “cookie.”
 The server then sends the client a SYN_ACK packet with this special initial sequence number.
 Importantly, the server does not remember the cookie or any other state information corresponding to the SYN.

 ### 6. 网络中（服务器端）大量的 TIME_WAIT